Crimean Tatar alphabet

-Crimean Tatar is written in both Latin and Cyrillic.
-Historically, the Arabic script was also used.
+Crimean Tatar is written in both the Latin and Cyrillic scripts.
+Before 1928, the Perso-Arabic script was the main orthography.

-Since 1990s when Verkhovna Rada of Crimea officially accepted the new Turkish-based Latin alphabet it had been dominant mostly on the internet while the Soviet Cyrillic alphabet remained dominant in printed productions.
-After 2014 Russian annexation of Crimea Russian government requires the use of Cyrillic script only.
-In 2021 Ukrainian government started the switch of Crimean Tatar language to the Latin script.
+Before the official introduction of the Common Turkic-based Latin alphabet by the Verkhovna Rada of Crimea in the 1990s, the Cyrillic alphabet was the main orthography.
+After the 2014 Russian annexation of Crimea, the Russian government required solely the use of the Cyrillic script.
+In 2021, the Ukrainian government began the transition to the Latin script.